jennlai95/T2A2_recipe_API/readme.md

 ## User model
 The primary key is id and referred to as user.id as a Foreign Key in other model.
 If the user is deleted it will cascade a deletion for reviews, saved recipe and favourite model

+There is a one to many relation for user and recipe model.
+A user can create many recipes.

 ## Recipe model

 The primary key is id and is referred to as recipe.id as a Foreign key in other models.
-This model is related to all the other models
+This model is related to all the other models.
+We have a one to many relationship with user.
+One user can create many recipes but each recipe can only relate to one user(owner)
+We have a one to many relationship with reviews model.
+Each recipe can have many reviews but each review is only for one recipe.
+Client has to review each recipe individually

 ## Reviews model

 The primary key is id.
 It uses two foreign keys constraints from: user model and recipe model.
 Each review is directly tied to a recipe_id.
-Each review requires a user_rating.
+Each review requires a user_rating and each review is for only one recipe.

 ## Saved recipe model

 The primary key is id.
-It uses two foreign keys constraints from: user model and recipe model.
-It has the option to add status to the list if you've tried the recipe or want to try the recipe
+It uses two foreign keys constraints from: user model and recipe model (user_id and recipe_id) It has the option to add status to the list if you've tried the recipe or want to try the recipe

 ## Favourite model

 The primary key is id.
 It uses two foreign keys constraints from: user model and recipe model.
 This is similar to saved recipe model but does not have any other independent body data and is simply a list of favourite recipe.
 It requires user id and recipe id as the Foreign Keys in the table.
 Date is saved on the day the recipes are added to the table.
+If user or recipe is deleted it will also cascade through the favourite model.